 The materials manufacturer will issue a warranty guaranteeing that their product will perform to certain standards over a specific period of time.
-It could be 10, 15, 20 or even more years, depending on the type of material they're made of.
-They are taking for granted that the installation was performed correctly and that routine maintenance is being done on their product.
-Let's say your roof is looking like it needs to be replaced with a new one and the materials were warranted for 10 years.
-Alo, lets say your roofing contractor did a good job following the installation instructions and installed your roof perfectly.
+It could be 10, 15, 20 or even more years, depending on the type of material they’re made of.
+They are taking for granted that the installation was performed correctly and that routine maintenance is being done.
+Let’s say your roof is looking like it needs to be replaced and the materials were warrantied for 10 years.
+Also, lets say your roofing contractor did a good job following the installation instructions and installed your roof perfectly.
 If the materials fail during your 10 year warranty period, the manufacturer is guaranteeing that they will be replaced with no cost to you.

 An Installation Warranty